-4.2 Active Intraocular InflammationEYLEA is contraindicated in patients with active intraocular inflammation.
+4.2 Active Intraocular Inflammation EYLEA is contraindicated in patients with active intraocular inflammation

-4.3 Hypersensitivity EYLEA is contraindicated in patients with known hypersensitivity to affibercept or any of the excipients in EYLEA.
+4.3 Hypersensitivity EYLEA is contraindicated in patients with known hypersensitivity to aflibercept or any of the excipients in EYLEA.
 Hypersensitivity reactions may manifest as rash, pruritus, urticaria, severe anaphylactic/anaphylactoid reactions, or severe intraocular inflammation.